Sebastian-Fitzner/veams.org/resources/templating/data/pages/methodology/css/introduction/methodology__cssIntro.md

 ### File/Folder Structure

-As a result we get a folder structure which is following the Veams-Methodology:
+As a result we get a folders structure which is following the Veams-Methodology:

 **Sass**